MallouMerc24/Threat-Hunting-Scenario-CTF-DEAD-IN-THE-WATER/README.md

 **Objective**: Ransomware stops backup services to prevent recovery during encryption.

-Under MITRE ATT&CK T1547.001 (Registry Run Keys / Startup Folder), persistence was established through the creation or modification of the registry value WindowsSecurityHealth.
+Under MITRE ATT&CK T1547.001 (Registry Run Keys / Startup Folder), persistence was established through the creation or modification of the registry value **WindowsSecurityHealth**.
 This registry-based mechanism ensured that the malicious component would automatically execute on system startup, allowing the attacker to maintain persistence across reboots.

 <img width="796" height="102" alt="image" src="https://github.com/user-attachments/assets/3a603379-fd44-4810-991e-a2e8aeb0100a" />